 The Coercive Acts

-The Siege of Boston began in April of 1775 after British troops retreated from the Battle of Concord to Boston where they were then trapped inside the city by the local militiamen.
+The Siege of Boston began in April of 1775 when British troops retreated from the Battle of Concord, where the Shot Heard Round the World took place, to Boston where they were then trapped inside the city by the local militiamen.
 A number of significant events and battles took place during the siege, such as the Battle of Bunker Hill, the Battle of Chelsea Creek, the Battle of Gloucester as well as the Battle of Dorchester Heights which is the last battle of the siege as it prompted the British to finally abandon Boston and move on to New York.

 The Olive Branch Petition was a last ditch effort on the part of the colonists to avoid going to war with Britain.
 The petition was adopted in July of 1775, during the first few months of the Siege of Boston.
 The petition explained to the king why the colonists had been rebelling recently while also declaring their continued loyalty to him.
 The petition then goes on to ask the king to repeal the unjust new laws and regulations on the colonies.
 The petition was immediately rejected by the king since he had already declared war on the colonies a few weeks before he received it in September of 1775.